Kotlin/kotlin-jupyter/docs/libraries.md

 To support new `JVM` library and make it available via `%use` magic command you need to create a library descriptor for it.

-Check [libraries](../libraries) directory to see examples of library descriptors.
+Check [libraries][libs-repo] repository to see examples of library descriptors.

 Library descriptor is a `<libName>.json` file with the following fields:
 - `properties`: a dictionary of properties that are used within library descriptor